Yastin Jiménez

 Yastin Fabiola Jiménez Donoso (born 17 October 2000) is a Chilean footballer who plays as a midfielder for Colo-Colo and the Chile women's national team.

 International career

+She represented the Chile under-20 team in the South American Championships of 2018 and 2020 and the 2018 South American Games.

 Jiménez made her senior debut for Chile on 29 August 2019 in a 1–0 friendly win against Costa Rica.

+She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.